dealerv2/Dealer-Version-2-/docs/README_FDP.txt

        add a '-dpp' option to dealer.
 I won't do it, since I cannot check if that works properly.

-c/ you can also try some shapes by typing 'dpp' on the command line, ### JGM Note: use 'fdpi' not dpp or fdp .... and enter shape{} one by one to see how it transforms them.
+c/ you can also try some shapes by typing 'dpp' on the command line, and enter shape{} one by one to see how it transforms them.